Dr. Laura E. Schumann is the Music Director and

 with internationally acclaimed artists Angela Cheng, Benny Kim,

-Columbus, Spokane, and Bakersfield Symphonies.
-Schumann was a featured
+Bakersfield Symphonies.
+Schumann was a featured violin soloist for

-violin soloist for the Miss Ohio pageant telecast on Ohio News Network
+the Miss Ohio pageant telecast on Ohio News Network (ONN) in June

-Shostakovich in Blue (2006) is published by Alliance Publications,
+in Blue (2006) for strings is published by Alliance Publications,

 Ms. Schumann received her DMA in orchestral conducting